jimbateson7/https-claudiadecarlo.com-/src/services/foundation-programme-reset-reconnect.md

 * You know the weight isn’t just physical.
 * You’ve tried diets and willpower - it didn’t work.
 * You feel disconnected, reactive, or out of sync with yourself.
-* You want clarity and momentum before committing to the full 90 days.
+* You want clarity and momentum before committing to the full 12-week programme.

-### Includes
+* ### Includes
 * 3x private 1:1 coaching sessions
 * Telegram group support for 21 days (or optional email check-ins if you want to keep it lighter)